 Doorman: One of the initial osquery fleet managers.
 Appreciated amongst users but discussed less frequently given the availability of newer endpoint management tools with more features.

-Fleet: Another Golang powered fleet manager, Fleet was first a commercial product from Kolide, that was then released as open-source.
+Fleet: Another Golang powered fleet manager, Fleet was first a commercial product from Kolide that was then released as open-source.
 Fleet is still a core component of Kolide’s commercial offering, which has expanded beyond what is in the Fleet component.

 Zentral: Zentral is a greater framework for capturing events from a variety of sources and linking them to an inventory.
 It uses osquery among other technologies, and also works with Google Santa (independent of osquery).
-Built on Python, Zentral identifies as a best fit for emerging to medium-sized IT teams, and have a slightly different structure in terms of how they treat osquery endpoints versus TLS servers purpose-built for just managing osquery.
+Built on Python, Zentral identifies as a best fit for emerging to medium-sized IT teams, and has a slightly different structure in terms of how they treat osquery endpoints versus TLS servers purpose-built for just managing osquery.

-SGT:The most recent addition to this list, released in early 2018, this is an osquery server that was built by the team at Okta using Golang (hence its namesake, Simple Golang TLS).
+SGT: The most recent addition to this list, released in early 2018, is an osquery server that was built by the team at Okta using Golang (hence its namesake, Simple Golang TLS).

 How will you get the data from one point of your system to another?

-TLS Server: The most common way to get data off an osquery endpoint to a central management system is by using a TLS server -- some of the same technology that allows your web browser to talk to a website securely is built into osquery, and osquery endpoints will happily talk to a TLS application server if both sides are correctly configured.
+TLS Server: The most common way to get data off an osquery endpoint to a central management system is by using a TLS server.
+Some of the same technology that allows your web browser to talk to a website securely is built into osquery, and osquery endpoints will happily talk to a TLS application server if both sides are correctly configured.
 This is what most osquery at scale solutions are built around for endpoint-to-management data transfer.

 Once you have the data, where and how will you store it?

 Data storage can be any sort of relational SQL or unstructured database that can handle osquery data.
-There really is no limit to what you can use here, however, it should be a technology that you are familiar with, and can plan for the eventual need to scale if you are going to keep osquery data long term.
+There really is no limit to what you can use here.
+However, it should be a technology that you are familiar with, and can plan for the eventual need to scale if you are going to keep osquery data long term.

 One of the core benefits of thorough data storage is the ability to execute historical incident investigation.
 The most popular solutions include: